tasket/wyng-backup/README.md

 #### arch-init

-Initialize a new backup archive configuration...
+Initialize a new archive on a mounted drive...
 ```

 wyng arch-init --dest=file:/mnt/backups/archive1

 ```

-Initialize a new backup archive with storage parameters...
+Initialize a new archive with stronger compression on a remote system...
 ```

-wyng arch-init --dest=file:/mnt/backups/mybackup --compression=zstd:7
+wyng arch-init --dest=ssh://user@example.com --compression=zstd:7

 ```

+Optional parameters for `arch-init` are _encrypt, compression, hashtype_ and _chunk-factor_.
+These cannot be changed for an archive after it is initialized.

 #### arch-check